shovelers/network-monorepo/README.md

   c.
 View your profile to see updated follow list

 6. The protocol dashboard should display at all steps all the unique users, apps and relationships available on the protocol
+  a.
+Restarting the protocol refreshes the dashboard.
+  b.
+Restarting applications does not refresh the dashboard.

+Notes:
+1. Users are uniquely mapped from app <> protocol
+2. Each app's graph is stored independently
+3. Relationships are stored based on the app context